 For the PC equivalent, visit our Running ScanDisk & Defrag guide.

-If you have Mac OS or hard drive problems, Repairing your Disk Permissions and running Repair Disk can resolve many issues.
+Many common hard drive or OS problems on a Mac can be resolved by repairing your disk permissions and running Repair Disk.
 It's a good practice to run these regularly to keep your system file management at peak performance.
 Before beginning, make sure you close any background applications.

 Repair Disk Permissions

 Repairing Disk Permissions is included in Disk Utility and can help reset all permissions that may interfere with installation, patching, or game play.

 - Navigate to /Applications/Utilities/ and open Disk Utility.

 - Select the hard drive the game is installed on.

 - Select the First Aid option.

 - Click on the Repair Disk Permissions button.